Originalfemo/Spotify-Image-finder/README.md

 * Track ID: The Spotify track ID searched
 * Image URL: The URL of the track's album image (or "No image available"/"No track found")

+## Error Handling
+Both scripts include basic error handling:

+* Invalid artist names/track IDs will be noted in the output
+* Missing images will be indicated in the output file

+## Limitations
+* Data Availability: Not all artists/tracks may have images available